 Refer to any instructions that came with your sharpening stone.
 Some stones such as water stones need to be soaked before use.
-Others need to be lubricated with either water or mineral oil.

 Pro tip: never use cooking oils like canola or olive oil on your knife sharpening stone, only use mineral oil or a product recommended by the manufacturer.

 Even a dull knife blade has the potential to injure you, so be very careful and pay attention to what you’re doing!

 If you’re using a dual sided knife sharpening stone or have both a coarse AND fine grit stone to use, start with the coarse surface.
 This will do most of the abrasion for you.
 Once you’ve abraded with the coarser surface you can polish up with the finer grit stone to achieve a wicked edge!

 For kitchen knives a good grit range we can recommend is:

 - Initial sharpening: 1000 to 3000 grit (medium grit)

 - Polishing up: 4 000 to 8 000 grit (fine grit)

 Get 11% off and free shipping – limited time only!

 If your knife sharpening stone needs to have a liquid added for lubrication, do it now.
 The whole surface of the stone should be thoroughly covered with the lubricating substance.